Vince Neil: Television and film

 In 1989, Neil had a small role for Police Academy 6: City Under Siege, which showed him being protected by Lieutenant Moses Hightower (Bubba Smith).
-The scene was filmed, but didn't make the cut.
+The scene was filmed, but didn't make it into the final cut.

 In 1990, Neil had a small part in the film The Adventures of Ford Fairlane playing Bobby Black, lead vocalist of the fictional rock band that consisted of Carlos Cavazo, Randy Castillo, and Phil Soussan.
 Opening sequences of the film featured the band playing at Red Rocks Amphitheatre, where Neil's character makes a grand entrance by swooping on stage via zip line.
-He then proceeds to die onstage under suspicious circumstances.
-Black's misfortunes continue even in death when at his funeral a mêlée takes place resulting in his cylindrical plexiglass casket rolling down a hill (obviously containing a dummy of Neil).

 In 2002, Neil was one of the cast members on the first season of The Surreal Life.
 In 2004, Neil appeared on the special Remaking Vince Neil, which showed him trying to recharge his solo career.
 He also recorded the single "Promise Me" produced by Desmond Child.
 The song was for sale on iTunes for a brief period, but a solo album never surfaced.

 In 2004, Neil played a tattoo artist in an episode of the CBS sitcom Still Standing.

 In 2009, Neil worked on a pilot for an A&E reality TV show.
 According to Neil, the program would follow him and his family after his parents moved in with him.
 As Neil told Eddie Trunk, "My wife [Lia] hasn't talked to my mom since the wedding", which took place January 9, 2005, in Las Vegas.

 In 2010, he was cast on ABC's Skating with the Stars as a celebrity contestant who skated with professional ice skater Jennifer Wester.

 In 2012, Neil participated in flight training in Henderson, Nevada for the PBS television series The Aviators, as reported by the Las Vegas Sun.

 In 2017, Neil was a cast member on The New Celebrity Apprentice until his elimination in task 7.